LuisaQuintian/Project-movies.app/README.md

 # Project-movies.app
- Simple project created to use APIs for the first time.
-This project uses an movies API to show several trending movies e several details about them.
+ Simple project created to use an API for the first time.
+This project uses a movies API to show recently released movies and several details about them.